fmbot-discord/docs/docs/importing.md

 You can pick between the following modes:

 - Last.fm: Use only Last.fm
-- Full Spotify, then Last.fm: Use your full Spotify history and add Last.fm afterwards
+- Full imports, then Last.fm: Use your full import history and add Last.fm afterwards
-- Spotify until full Last.fm: Use your Spotify history up until you started scrobbling
+- Imports until full Last.fm: Use your import history up until you started scrobbling

 To delete your imports from .fmbot, switch to the Last.fm option and use the provided button.